somayaRajhi/capstone2020/docs/result.md

 ```
 ##Client report failure

 a POST request is invoked by the client to the server.
 It returns a JSON file with information like client_id, job_id, and Message to return failure endpoint in the server.
-The client can return a failure do to many reasons such as:
+The client can return a failure due to many reasons such as:
 * 400: Bad request
 * 401: Unauthorized
 * 404: Not found